tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 ## Multi-domain Links Discovery {#uni-discovery}

-The following profile of the Topology YANG data model, defined in {{!RFC8795}}, can be used to support the UNI Topology Discovery, or in general, inter-domain link discovery:
+The following profile of the Topology YANG data model, defined in {{!RFC8795}}, can be used to support the inter-domain link discovery:

 ~~~~ ascii-art
    module: ietf-te-topology